Vinegar and Honey

 “They’re making Non-Humans travel to Nueyark?!”

 “Of course not!
 Huh!
-You wouldn’t catch any of us dead in the Dirty City!
+You wouldn’t catch any of us dead there, dirty city!
 They’ve set up couriers for this.”

 “Just perfect.”
 Sam growled.
 Even if they did have couriers for Nueyark, Ithican was considered dead in Evergladrida.
 He gave the Dwarf a handful of gold coins for his trouble.